adamzsolnay-private/1VNcmM-bdd-uS5-oU9-K2wYX-WeYqCJ9-uduk-NZZez-rtno-I/README.md

 ### Enhancements in my mind
 * Implement ORM against SQL Injections
 * Authentication for both GETs and POSTs
+* Replace the database to a high-performant NoSQL DB
 * Secure communication between client-API and API-DB
 * Identify and convert values in non-SI units (ex: Fahrenheit) to SI
 * Create and document the API schema